cscorley/dissertation/chapters/3_method/1_approach.md

 snippet-like view of the code required to complete a task.
 Additionally,
 @Vasa-etal_2007 observe that code rarely changes as software evolves.
 The implication is that the topic modeler will see changesets containing the same source code entity only a few times -- perhaps only once.
+We note that the initial commit of a file is the entire file at the time, conceptually much like a snapshot.
 Since topic modeling a snapshot only sees an entity once, topic modeling a changeset can miss no information.

-\todo{need to note that the initial check-in of a file is the entire file at the time, much like a snapshot}

 Using changesets also implies that the topic model may gain some noisy information from these additional documents, especially when considering